 Section 6.
 Livestock and Poultry.
 No animals, livestock or poultry of any kind shall be raised, bred or kept on any lot except that dogs, cats or other household pets may be kept, provided that they are not kept, bred or maintained for any commercial purpose.
 No structure or enclosure for the purpose of containing pets other than a fence at property line (as approved by the Architectural Control Committee) shall be allowed.

 Section 7.
 Garbage and Refuse Disposal.
 No lot shall be used or maintained as a dumping ground for rubbish.
-Trash, garbage or other waste shall not be kept except in sanitary containers.
-All incinerators or other equipment for the storage or disposal of such material shall be kept in a clean and sanitary condition.
+Trash, garbage or other waste shall not be kept except in sanitary containers which are sight screened for storage.All incinerators or other equipment for the storage or disposal of such material shall be kept in a clean and sanitary condition.

 Section 8.
 Water Supply.
 No individual water supply system shall be permitted on any lot.